-Spacing: 12 - 15 inches.
+Spacing: 18 - 24 inches.

-Spread: 12-18 inches.
+Spread: 18 - 24 inches.

-Sun/Shade: Full sun - Hot & Dry: Partial shade.
+Sun/Shade: Full sun to partial shade.

 Form: Herbaceous perennial.

-Growth Rate: Slow while establising, fast thereafter.
+Growth Rate: Slow while establishing, fast thereafter.

 Comments: Setting the standard for daylilies, this Stout Medal Award winner flourishes in just about any condition.
-Late Spring, golden blooms continue throughout the Summer.
+Late Spring golden blooms continue throughout the Summer.
 Keep soil moist, but not soggy.
 Incorporate generous amounts of peat moss, compost or well-rotted manure into the soil.
-Be careful not to over fertilize.
+Be careful not to over-fertilize.
 May be divided every three years as needed.
 Cut leaves back to 3 - 4 inches in Fall.
 Drought and heat resistant.
 Good for naturalizing or planting in large masses for groundcovers.
 Each flower lasts only one day but is replaced by a new one daily for the duration of the bloom time.